schoolofdevops/kubernetes-labguide/chapters/argo_rollout_blue_green.md

 Author: Gourav Shah
 Publisher: School of Devops
-Version : v2024.06.02.01
+Version : v2024.06.03.01
 - - -

 ## Launch Vote App with Deployment

-Lets begin by first deploying the `vote` service with the [deployment code](https://github.com/schoolofdevops/argo-labs) available.
+Lets begin by first deploying the `vote` service with the [deployment code](https://github.com/sfd226/argo-labs.git) available.

-* Create a fork of [Kubernetes Deployment Code for Vote App](https://github.com/schoolofdevops/argo-labs)
+* Create a fork of [Kubernetes Deployment Code for Vote App](https://github.com/sfd226/argo-labs.git)

-While creating the fork, ensure that you uncheck the `Copy the main branch only` option as shown in screenshot below.

 ![](images/argo/14.png)

-Review the code created with kustomization overlay configured for `staging` and `prod` environments in additional to the base manifests.
+Review the code created with kustomization overlay configured for `staging` environment in additional to the `base` manifests.

 Create namespaces for staging environments as,